 Due to a rare Illness back in September 2016..
 Hosie asked Davy's son Sam who was only 12 years old at the time to stand in at The Loopallu festival in Ullapool for him which he did with great pride..
 Sadly in October that year Hosie passed away..
 Davy & Sam have played many gigs together since and played at the Final Loopllu festival in 2017..
 Billed as one last pogo with Davy & The Hosebeast, a tribute to the great man himself..

 Davy & Sam have decided to carry on with the Punk/ ska party duo and have named themselves "Acoustic Punk"

 Over the past few years Davy & Sam have been busy gigging & touring with many Festival appearances up & down the UK..
 They recently opened up for the legendary Martin Stephenson & The Daintees as well as the highland phenomena that is Peat & Diesel on some dates during their sell out tours..

-Davy's new solo album entitled 'Life's Just Fine" is due out this Spring..
-The album comprises of 10 original songs & 1 cover (Bob Marleys Redemption Songs) Subject matter ranges from: Love, Loss & loneliness, homelessness & displacement, Haunted Hotels & old Pianos as well as a good measure of Life's trials & tribulations with more than a hint of hope & belief of the Human condition..
+Davy's latest solo album entitled 'Life's Just Fine" comprises of 10 original songs & 1 cover (Bob Marleys Redemption Songs) Subject matter ranges from: Love, Loss & loneliness, homelessness & displacement, Haunted Hotels & old Pianos as well as a good measure of Life's trials & tribulations with more than a hint of hope & belief of the Human condition..

-This album will be available on CD as well as the usual on-line streaming & download websites..
+This album is available on CD as well as the usual on-line streaming & download websites..